fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 #### Task 13.17.

-Delete all tables from the application database.
+Delete all tables from your application database.

-Perform a migration that sets the database to its current state.
+Make a migration that sets the database to its current state.
 Create <i>created\_at</i> and <i>updated\_at</i> [timestamps](https://sequelize.org/master/manual/model-basics.html#timestamps) for both tables.
-Note that you will have to create them yourself in the migration.
+Keep in mind that you will have to create them in migration yourself.

+**NOTE:** be sure to remove the commands <i>User.sync()</i> and <i>Blog.sync()</i>, which synchronizes models' schemes from your code otherwise you will not succeed in executing migrations.

-**NOTE:** if you have to delete tables from the command line (i.e. you don't do the deletion by undoing the migration), you will have to delete the contents of the <i>migrations</i> table if you want your program to be able to run the migrations again.
+**NOTE2:** if you have to delete tables from the command line (i.e. you don't do the deletion by undoing the migration), you will have to delete the contents of the table <i>migrations</i> if you want your program to be able to perform the migrations again.

 #### Task 13.18.

-Extend your application (via migration) so that the blogs have a writing year, i.e., a field <i>year</i> which is an integer at least equal to 1991 but not greater than the current year.
-Make sure the application gives the appropriate error message if an attempt is made to assign an invalid value to the year of writing.
+Expand your application (by migration) so that the blogs have a year of writing, i.e. a field <i>year</i> which is an integer at least equal to 1991 but not greater than the current year.
+Make sure the application gives the appropriate error message if an incorrect value is attempted to be given for the year of writing.

 </div>

 <div class="content">

-### Many to many connections
+### Many-to-many connections

-Continue to extend the application so that each user can be added to one or more <i>tribes</i>.
+Continue to expand the application so that each user can be added to one or more <i>teams</i>.

 Since an arbitrary number of users can join one team, and one user can join an arbitrary number of teams, we are dealing with [many-to-many](https://sequelize.org/master/manual/assocs.html#many-to-many-relationships), a many-to-many type of connection, which is traditionally implemented in relational databases using a <i>connection table</i>.

-Let's now generate the code required by the team and the connection table.
-The migration is as follows
+Let's now create the code needed for the team as well as the connection table.
+Migration is as follows:

 ```js
 const { DataTypes } = require('sequelize')